 If you applied for your car loan at the car dealer's place of business, the lender is in the same position as the dealer.
-Under federal law the lender is liable (responsible) for any claims or defenses that you have against the dealer.
-This law also applies when the loan papers have been given to another lender and when the lender is someone with whom the car dealer regularly does business.
+Under federal law, the lender is liable (responsible) for any claims or defenses you have against the dealer.
+This law also applies when the original lender has transferred the loan papers to another lender and when the lender is someone with whom the dealer regularly does business.

-- You can ask for help from the Attorney General's Office (contact info is at the end of this publication).
+- You can ask the Attorney General's Office for help.
+(Contact info is at the end of this publication.)
 If you file a complaint, they may be able to mediate your dispute with the car dealer.

-- You can also contact your local Better Business Bureau, find out if a mediation service is offered by your local city or municipality, or try a local Dispute Resolution Center.
-Our Mediation publication has more information about using mediation as an alternative to going to court.
+- You can contact your local Better Business Bureau, find out if your local city or municipality offers a mediation service, or try a local Dispute Resolution Center.
+The Legal Voice's Mediation publication has more information about using mediation as an alternative to going to court.

-Damages under and up to $4,000: You can sue in Small Claims Court for up to $4000.
-Small Claims Court is informal.
-Lawyers are generally not allowed.
-Our Small Claims Court publication has more information about how to use that court.
+Damages under and up to $4,000: You can sue in Small Claims Court for up to $4,000.
+Small Claims is informal.
+Small claims courts generally do not allow lawyers to handle cases there.
+Our Small Claims Court publication has more information.

-Damages of more than $4,000: If you are suing for more than $4000, you must sue in District Court or Superior Court.
-You will probably need to hire a lawyer.
-If your damages are slightly more than $4000, it probably makes sense to take the loss and sue for $4000 in Small Claims Court.
+Damages of more than $4,000: If you are suing for more than $4,000, you must sue in District Court or Superior Court.
+You will probably have to hire a lawyer.
+If your damages are slightly more than $4,000, you should probably take the loss and sue for $4,000 in Small Claims Court.

-Sales agreements and loan agreements often have an arbitration clause.
-This clause may require you to take any disputes you have with the car or lender to arbitration instead of going to court.
-Arbitrators are people who are selected to hear both sides and come to a decision.
+Sales agreements and loan agreements often have this clause.
+It may require you to take any disputes you have with the car or lender to arbitration instead of going to court.
+Arbitrators are people selected to hear both sides and come to a decision.
 The hearings take place in private settings.
 They are less formal than court hearings.

 Decisions made by arbitrators are legally binding.
-If you lose at your arbitration hearing, you will not be able to start a lawsuit over the same dispute.
+If you lose at your arbitration hearing, you will not be able to go to court over the same dispute.